-As a rule, foreign buyers (especially EU/EEA-based buyers) are subject to the same regulations and requirements as the Slovenian buyers.
-Specific restrictions may apply to non-EU/EAA companies buying real estate in Slovenia; however, a Slovenian incorporated company may serve as a special purpose vehicle for such purposes (see, however, below regarding the EU sanctions regime).
+As a rule, foreign buyers (especially EU/EEA-based buyers) are subject to the same regulations and requirements as Slovenian buyers.
+Specific restrictions may apply to non-EU/EAA companies buying real estate in Slovenia; however, a Slovenian incorporated company may serve as a special purpose vehicle ("SPV") for such purposes (see below, however, regarding the EU sanctions regime).